ganeshwadule/Blogging-Application/README.md

 - Personalized profiles for authors and readers.
 - Display author bio, social media links, and posts.

-### Notifications
-- Real-time notifications for comments, likes, and shares.
-- Email notifications for updates.

-### Analytics and Insights
-- Dashboard with analytics on post performance.
-- Insights to enhance reader engagement.

-### SEO Optimization
-- Built-in SEO tools for search engine visibility.
-- Customizable meta tags, descriptions, and URL slugs.

 ### Security and Performance
 - Strong security measures for data protection.